Guidelines (Draft)

 2. Don’t upload a photo to a spot that’s taken from a different place

 This is the opposite of 1. and which is something I see a lot.
-Keep in mind that if you would see a spot with photos in a radius of 1000m or more, then the spot won't help anybody, especially if they don't know the region or city where these photos were taken.
+Keep in mind that if you see a spot with photos in a radius of 1000m or more, then the spot won't help anybody, especially if they don't know the region or city where these photos were taken.
 I know it's more effort to create multiple spots but we already tried to make it as easy as possible to create them.

 3. Don’t upload all photos you took from one Location into one Spot

 Almost the same as 2. but with a new spot that contains all the photos from one location or even a whole vacation.
-This won’t help anybody to find these places - a spot should only contain other photos that are taken from the same spot with nearly the same direction.
-This is already a point why I already though about limiting the photos per spot per user to 2 or 3 photos, which would mean that everybody should focus around the best results instead of just uploading tons of nearly equal photos into one spot.
+This won’t help anybody to find these places - a spot should only contain other photos that are taken from the same spot in nearly the same direction.
+This is already a point why I already thought about limiting the photos per spot per user to 2 or 3 photos, which would mean that everybody should focus on the best results instead of just uploading tons of nearly equal photos into one spot.
 Feel free to share your opinion on this thought in the comments below.

 4. Don’t post food photos

 It's not about food photos in general.
 The basic idea behind this guideline is, that Locationscout is focused around spots.
-Having a spot with a beautiful photo of pasta is in most cases just not helpful for other photographers, since it's too generic.
-The same applies to random stones on the ground, letterings in the sand of a beach etc. Anything that wouldn't be there when I would go there is not that helpful on most of the cases.
+Having a spot with a beautiful photo of pasta is in most cases just not helpful for other photographers since it's too generic.
+The same applies to random stones on the ground, letterings in the sand of a beach etc. Anything that wouldn't be there when I would go there is not that helpful in most of the cases.
 Exceptions confirm the rule, so a beautiful food market that is at a place every Wednesday might be a good spot.

 5. Don't upload photos that you didn't take yourself